dphang/resume/README.md

 Feel free to create a pull request if there are any improvements or additions you'd like to make.

-## License
+## License and Credits

 This project is licensed under the MIT License.

-It was originally based on markup from various sources, but I have since adapted it to better fit my needs.
-I have unfortunately forgotten where I got the original template from.
-If anyone knows, please let me know and I will give credit accordingly!
+The resume template is based on another template, but I have since adapted it to better fit my needs.
+Unfortunately, after many years I've forgotten where the original code came.
+If anyone knows, please let me know and I will give credit accordingly.